White House letter doesn’t explain why Trump fired watchdogs | WTOP

 “When the President loses confidence in an inspector general, he will exercise his constitutional right and duty to remove that officer — as did President Reagan when he removed inspectors general upon taking office and as did President Obama when he was in office,” Cipollone wrote.

+“It’s time for Congress to stop writing letters and start drafting legislation,” Brian said.
+Without a strong rebuke from Congress, she added, Trump “will continue to destroy these watchdogs with abandon.”

+A spokeswoman for Sen. Rob Portman, R-Ohio, said Portman has consistently called on the Trump administration to provide more thorough explanations, as required by law, regarding any IG removal.
+Portman and Sen. James Lankford, R-Okla., wrote a letter to Trump last month stressing the importance of inspectors general and declaring that they must be Senate-confirmed, independent and “empowered” to conduct audits and investigations.

-The tumult has not been limited to the watchdog offices at the State Department and intelligence community.
+The tumult over IGs has not been limited to the watchdog offices at the State Department and the intelligence community.

 Trump also demoted Glenn Fine from his role as acting inspector general at the Pentagon, effectively removing him as head of a special board to oversee auditing of the coronavirus economic relief package.
 Fine resigned Tuesday.